unjs/h3/docs/4.examples/handle-session.md

 Try to visit the page multiple times and you will see the number of times you visited the page.

 If a `maxAge` is configured, the expiration date of the session will not be updated with a call to `update` on the session object, nor with a call using the `updateSession` utility.
-For details on how to update teh expiration date, see the [rotate session section](#rotate-a-session).
+For details on how to extend the session's expiration date, see the [Rotating a Session section](#rotating-a-session).

 > [!NOTE]
 > If you use a CLI tool like `curl` to test this example, you will not see the number of times you visited the page because the CLI tool does not save cookies.
 You must get the cookie from the response and send it back to the server.